 Why does it seem that the younger generation is a bunch of whiny, entitled shut-ins?
 It's mostly because of "smart" phones, and global warming of course.
 Seriously, do you want to man things up a bit around here, and hammer home some hard truths about winning and losing?
 Turn your family/friends/colleagues into the “greedy, self-serving punks" that they really are, and have a blast doing it?
-Just make sure they're wearing clean underwear.
+Just make sure you don't get caught with your pants down.

 A cool and creative upside the head smack of old-school fun.
-Just fifty bucks.
+A mere fifty bucks.

 Most of our memories of board games are centered around the family and friends we played them with – not the games themselves.
 We think ONEUPMANSHIP is the perfect 21st century accessory for any home, not only because it's an edgy, educational, and sometimes frustrating good time, but because interacting with loved ones in a real world social setting (without phones or computers), is an art we are quickly losing or have already lost.